Potentii/w-srvr/README.md

 A simple web server configurator for [`Expressjs`](http://expressjs.com/)

-It makes the process of setting up a web server less verbose, by wrapping an `Expressjs` server inside an easy to use configurator.
+It makes the process of setting up a web server less verbose, by wrapping an `Expressjs` server inside a [`fluent interface`](https://en.wikipedia.org/wiki/Fluent_interface) configurator, so method calls can be chained for better readability.

 <br><br>